Simpit-team/KerbalSimpitRevamped/README.md

 ## Current status

 The plugin has full support for specifying multiple devices, and will attempt to handshake with all of them at startup.
-After a successful handshake, no further data is either accepted or acknowledged.
+As a proof of concept, an echo provider has been implemented.
+The Arduino library comes with an example sketch that every second will send an echo request.
+The plugin will reply with an echo response.

-The framework for adding methods that receive data from the game is complete.
+The plugin utilises KSP's GameEvents extension to pass data between serial ports and handler classes.
+Any class can register a simple callback to begin receiving data from a channel, and can publish to a channel by finding it and calling its Fire method.

-An object can create an event handler function and tell KerbalSimPit that it should receive all packets from all serial ports, or only packets for a given channel.
-Note that this just uses an array of delegates, so each channel can only have one function.
-I'm not convinced this is worth changing.
+All of the functionality for serial devices registering and deregistering from channels is implemented but not heavily tested.

 The Arduino library has a basic inbound packet parser.
 It still needs to be fleshed out to handle sending data, and some more example code.